 BABYLON ON A THIN WIRE “Once upon a time in Jamaica”

 Following is an excerpt by Michael Thomas from Babylon on a Thin Wire.
-The classic book by Michael Thomas and Adrian Boot will be available in a new and updated edition exclusively through Rough Trade in the UK from September 2017.
-This new hardback edition has text in English with a French translation.
+The classic book by Michael Thomas and Adrian Boot will be available in a new hardback edition text in English with a French translation.

 Flick it!
 Excuse me?
 FLICK IT!
 This is a bit rich.
 I’m standing stripped to my sox with my dick in my hand in an empty cell behind one of those doors you see at the airport, says NO ENTRY, and this little battyboy wants me to play with myself.
 How lucky can you get?
 I’ve run into the only gay cop in Jamaica.
 Country half the size of Wales, popn the size of Wolverhampton, where sodomy is not just against the law, not just a criminal offence, it’s a slur on the manly honor of a proud and virile nation, the world’s most over-publicised queer-bashing fag-phobic pillow-biter-hating poofter-averse society west of Turkey and Tehran – there’s always one, and I’m looking at him and he’s looking at me and he’s smirking.
 Flick it.
 He knows I’m gonna do it, I have no choice, he is THE LAW.
 There have been some changes made in Jamaica since this book first came out, but some traditions die hard, ie we both know this little turd-burglar’s got my nuts in a vice, he can at a moment of his choosing pinch a couple g’s from his pocket and tell the judge he found it up my ass…